pouannes/ellispsis-drive-challenge/README.md

 # Ellipsis-Drive Challenge: overview

+## Short description of the features

+## Notes on the code and the implementation

+- The components are kept quite short on purpose, for better readability and maintainability.
+- I didn't separate logic and layout in components, mainly because I feel that using functional components make this separation less relevant.
+- I kept the file structure quite flat because I feel it isn't large enough to do otherwise.
+In larger apps more hierarchy could be necessary.
+- The `Overview` page is served at `/overview` to mimic how it would be in a real app. `/` redirects to `/overview`.
+- Most of the colors are using the theme provided by the `Theme` context, so modifying most of the colors is a simple matter of modifying the `theme` object.
+- Styles object are kept in the same files as the components.
+They could be separated if either got too long.
+- The main libraries used are:
+  - `react-router-dom` for the small bit of routing used.
+  - `fuse.js` for the fuzzy search.
+  - `@material-ui/core` and `@material-ui/icons` as the UI library.

 ## TODOS

 - Refactor the `Overview` components.
 In particular, move out the useEffects to its own reducer